Perspective | The Masters calls for strategy. Bryson DeChambeau is trying strong-arm math instead.

 And if he can, he will — or will at least try.

-Back to the 13th: What DeChambeau casually said about getting back to under par on that one hole — statistically the easiest hole at last year’s Masters, the second-easiest hole in history of the tournament — is revealing.
+Back to the 13th: What DeChambeau casually said about getting back to under par on that one hole — statistically the easiest hole at last year’s Masters, the second-easiest hole in the history of the tournament — is revealing.
 He has three rounds to play it in 3 under.
-Is that cocky, or completely reasonable?
+Is that cocky or completely reasonable?

 Make double Thursday.
 Expect eagle Friday.
 That’s a mind that’s programmed to go for it on top of a body that can pull off feats others can’t.
-DeChambeau didn’t blow the Masters in those bushes alongside the 13th Thursday.
-He brought patience to the course, and will rise Friday ready to attack again.
+DeChambeau didn’t blow the Masters in those bushes alongside the 13th on Thursday.
+He brought patience to the course and will rise Friday ready to attack again.